Overview of the GI Bill®

 Federal Tuition Assistance Program

 The Department of Defense (DoD) has mandated a uniform Federal Tuition Assistance (FTA) fiscal policy across the services programs which include Army, Air Force, Marines and Navy.
 The FTA program pays for tuition only.
-The FTA will pay up to $250 per hour and up to 16 semester hour per fiscal year (the fiscal year ceiling is $4,500).
+The FTA will pay up to a fiscal ceiling of $4,500 (reach out to your branch for more detail).
 Students may receive FTA payments for no more than a lifetime total of 130 undergraduate semester hours and 39 graduate semester hours.

 FTA will be authorized IF:

-- The college is regionally or nationally accredited AND is a participant in GoArmyEd (GAE).
+- The college is regionally or nationally accredited AND is a participant in ArmyIgnited.

 - The funded course(s) meets a requirement listed in the service member's personalized degree plan provided by the school (this can include prerequisite courses).